Captain Clifford Crawshaw Pickles, Royal Army Medical Corps (R.A.M.C.)

 Clifford is commemorated on the Leeds University War Memorial.
 He is also remembered at Leeds (Lawnswood) Cemetery at reference T.75.2 During the First World War, the major hospitals in Leeds were the 2nd Northern General with 1,800 beds and the East Leeds War Hospital with 1,900.
 The Cemetery contains 138 burial of the First World War, 88 of them forming a war graves plot in Section W. As these graves could not be marked individually, the names of the dead are recorded on a screen wall.
 The rest of the First World War burials are scattered throughout the cemetery.

-We are indebted for additional research by Andrea Hartley, Ossett Through The Ages (OTTA), who first brought this brave soldier who had lived in Ossett to our attention.
+Thanks to Andrea Hartley, Ossett Through The Ages (OTTA), who first brought this brave soldier who had lived in Ossett to our attention.

 1. "Stories from the War Hospital" by Richard Wilcocks.